h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

 ..
 Role in GBM - scoring intervals and early stopping, creating histograms

-How do I access reproducibility information for MOJOs?
+How does my model provide reproducibility information?
 ######################################################

 Reproducibility information is divided into node information, cluster configuration, and input frames and is stored in MOJO.
 This can be accessed as: ``model._model_json['output']['reproducibility_information_table']``